martinploom/Self_driving_car_nd_project_1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-At first there was a lot of trial and error to get the functions working on after another.
+At first there was a lot of trial and error to get the functions working one after another.
 After all the functions were tested I started to work on the end goal.

 1. Firstly I read in the image and print its parameters to know what I am working with.